SirCabirus/Atommaster/README.md

 the game field.

 The Enter key is used to fire an investigation beam.

+The number of hidden atoms can be gradually increased by the player up to six atoms or decreased down to three atoms.
+This is only possible until the query cursor is moved for the first time or a beam is fired.
+Pressing [SHIFT] + [Cursor up] increases the number of atoms, pressing [SHIFT] + [Cursor down] decreases it.

 The CTRL key is used to switch between the input beam on the query fields and the setting of the presumably discovered atoms in the game field.